StrangeBeeCorp/docs/docs/Administration/platform-management/status/reindex-the-data.md

 To reindex data:

-1. On the Platform Management page, in the status tab, click **Reindex the data**.
+1. On the Platform Management page, in the Status tab, click **Reindex the data**.

     <img src="../images/data-index-status-reindex-data.png" alt="Reindex Data" width="1000" height="1000"/>